FoodIsLifeBGP/banana-rn/README.md

 # Additional notes about environment

+As of mid July 2020, we have combined expo config across `app.json` and `app.config.js` so that we can publish our progress to expo.io so that non-developers can view the current state of the app and so that devs can change aspects of their config (donor vs. client) or what backend server they're using without having to make a change to a file under source control.
+However, this means that you'll need to be using a newer version of expo--3.20+.
+If you get an error:
+`TypeError: Cannot read property 'variant' of undefined` chances are that your version of expo is not compatible with the updated config.
+You can update your expo with `npm install -g expo-cli ` and this may also require you to update your node version--sorry!

 Take note of `app.config.js` in the root.
 This is where we specify whether to compile the donor or client app.
 You can most easily switch between donor and client by creating a `.env` file in the project root and adding an entry for APP_VARIANT e.g. `APP_VARIANT=client` this way you can make this change locally without editing a file that's under